Note: Files are in Adobe (PDF) format.

 (a) Property Development

-Revenue from the Property Development segment, which made up 79% of the Group's turnover in 9M2017, decreased 35% to $162.0 million in 9M2017 from $248.0 million in 9M2016.
+Revenue from the Property Development segment, which made up 80% of the Group’s turnover in 9M2017, decreased 35% to $162.0 million in 9M2017 from $248.0 million in 9M2016.
 For 3Q2017, revenue from the Property Development segment which contributed 77% of the Group’s turnover, decreased 39% to $46.5 million from $76.2 million in 3Q2016.
-The decrease was largely due to lower revenue recognition from Jade Residences, Whitehaven, and absence of revenue recognition from LIV on Sophia following the completion of these projects in 4Q2016 and early 2017.
+The decrease was largely due to lower revenue recognition from Jade Residences, Whitehaven, LIV on Wilkie and an absence of revenue recognition from LIV on Sophia following the completion of these projects in 4Q2016 and early 2017.
 The decrease was partially offset by higher revenue recognition on construction progress of Trilive.
 Although the Group has made good progress in the sales and construction of its projects in Australia, unlike in Singapore, it cannot progressively recognise the revenue as the completed contract method in accounting is adopted for these projects.

 (b) Hotel Ownership and Property Investment

 The Hotel Ownership segment, which contributed 16% to the Group’s turnover in 9M2017, registered $32.3 million in revenue as compared to $35.0 million in 9M2016.
-For 3Q2017, the Hotel Ownership segment contributed that 18% to the Group’s turnover, registered $10.9 million in revenue as compared to $11.7 million in 1Q2016.
+For 3Q2017, the Hotel Ownership segment contributed that 18% to the Group’s turnover, registered $10.9 million in revenue as compared to $11.5 million in 3Q2016.
 The decrease was mainly due to lower revenue per available room (“RevPar”) from the Grand Mercure Singapore Roxy hotel as a result of subdued corporate activity caused by continued global economic uncertainty in certain sectors such as the Offshore & Marine and pricing competition from new hotel supply.

 (ii) Cost of sales and gross profit

-Gross profit from the Property Development segment contributed $8.4 million or 51% of the Group's total gross profit, with the remaining 49% or $7.9 million contributed by the Hotel Ownership and Property Investment segments.
-Gross profit margin from the Property Development segment was 16% in 1Q2017, which was consistent with 1Q2016.
-The gross profit margin of the Hotel Ownership segment decreased 4 percentage points to 54% in 1Q2017 as compared to 58% in 1Q2016 mainly due to lower RevPar from Grand Mercure Roxy Hotel (“GMRH”) in 9M2017.
-Gross profit margin of the Property investment segment decreased 1 percentage point to 71% in 1Q2017 from 72% in 1Q2016.
+Gross profit from the Property Development segment contributed $23.7 million or 50% of the Group’s total gross profit in 9M2017, while the remaining 50% or $23.9 million was contributed by the Hotel Ownership and Property Investment segments.
+Gross profit margin from the Property Development segment was 15% in 9M2017, as compared to 14% in 9M2016.
+The gross profit margin of the Hotel Ownership segment decreased 5 percentage points to 54% in 9M2017 mainly due to lower RevPar from Grand Mercure Roxy Hotel (“GMRH”) in 9M2017.
+Gross profit margin of the Property Investment segment decreased marginally by 2 percentage points to 70% in 9M2017.

-The Group's latest project in Australia, West End Glebe – The Foundry, which was launched in April 2017 has received warm reception and is over 60% sold since launched.
-It is expected to contribute positively to the Group's profits upon its completion in 2019.
+The Group’s latest project in Australia, West End Glebe – The Foundry, which was launched in April 2017 has received warm reception and is since 85% sold.
+It is expected to contribute positively to the Group’s profits upon its completion in 2019.

-As at 26 April 2017, based on units sold from the following ongoing development projects, the Group has total attributable pre-sale revenue of $439.3 million, profits of which will be progressively recognised from 2Q2017 to FY2020.
+As at 17 October 2017, based on units sold from the following ongoing development projects, the Group has total attributable pre-sale revenue of $465.6 million.
+The profits from the Singapore residential projects will be progressively recognised from 4Q2017 to FY2020.

-In addition, the Group has the following portfolio of properties:
+In addition, the Group has the following development land bank in Singapore:

 Barring any unforeseen circumstances, the directors expect the Group to be profitable in 2017.